Agenda

 12:30 – 2:30 PM

 With NYC’s adoption of the IECC 2024/ASHRAE 90.1-2022 energy standards, design professionals will be required to address thermal bridges with a new level of rigor.
 Elements that were once treated as secondary design considerations, such as steel penetrations, slab edges, and parapet connections, will now play a critical role in meeting the envelope performance standards prescribed by this next generation of energy codes.
-At the same time, many project teams may face uncertainty regarding topics such as compliance paths, material selection, product selection, structural design, constructability, and fire resistance.
-We have designed this workshop to bridge those gaps by providing a multidisciplinary, hands-on exploration of structural thermal breaks and the new requirements governing them.
+At the same time, many project teams may face uncertainty regarding topics such as compliance paths, material selection, product selection, structural design, constructibility, and fire resistance.
+This workshop aims to bridge those gaps by providing a multidisciplinary, hands-on exploration of structural thermal breaks and the new requirements governing them.

-At the start of the workshop, we will provide an overview of the fundamentals of thermal bridging and how apparently “small” details can have a disproportionate impact on envelope thermal performance – the “why” of thermal breaks.
-We will then describe how the new energy codes define and regulate these conditions and require their documentation on the project drawings.
-Next, we will outline the structural considerations for thermal break design, including product limitations, load paths, and delegated design coordination.
-Finally, we will cover key compliance considerations related to combustible thermal break materials.
-We will summarize the implications of NFPA 285, concealed space protection, and material flammability requirements, and provide guidance for integrating thermal breaks without compromising code or fire performance.
+Next, the session will address structural considerations for thermal-break design, including product limitations, load paths, and delegated design coordination.
+Finally, the workshop will cover key compliance issues related to combustible thermal-break materials, summarizing the implications of NFPA 285, concealed space protection, and material flammability requirements, with guidance on integrating thermal breaks without compromising code compliance or fire performance.

 2:45-4:45 PM